Skip to content

 def out_mask(self, mask=None, recursive=True):

-"""Applies an output mask to **remove** specified keys of the data model.
+"""Applies an mask to **remove** specified keys of the data model.

 Args: